SPACE COAST SPORTS HALL OF FAME SPOTLIGHT: Bunny Cederlund Iconic Masters Swimmer

 According to her daughter, at the time of her death, Cederlund, mother of four, grandmother of seven, and great-grandmother of six children, was already planning out what her strategy would be to win the 2011 Nationals in Auburn, Alabama.

-FOR INFORMATION & TICKETS to the Space Coast Sports Hall of Fame Induction dinner call 321-615-8111 or e-mail MaverickMultimedia@gmail.com
+TO MAKE A NOMINATION AND FOR INFORMATION about the 2019 Space Coast Sports Hall of Fame Induction dinner call 321-615-8111 or e-mail MaverickMultimedia@gmail.com